 The point to this, I think, is that when we set up plausible, well-rounded characters, their choices and behaviour become independent of our well-orchestrated scheme of a book.
 It's often a revelation for the author which means there's a good chance it will delight or confound the reader too; and that can only be a good thing.

-However, arguing with a lead character while driving, when he tells you where the book will end and how many weapons he needs, is I suspect something of a rarity.
+However, arguing with a lead character while driving, when he tells you where the book will end and how many weapons he needs, is optional.
 Still when he told me that he wanted a helicopter - and where to get it - to finish the book, he clearly understood it better than I had.